NTIA/p2108-test-data/README.md

 This repository contains a dataset used to test the NTIA/ITS implementations of Recommendation ITU-R P.2108 - Prediction of clutter loss.

-The software tested using this dataset can be found using the links below.
+The software tested with this dataset can be found using the links below.

 - [NTIA/p2108](https://github.com/NTIA/p2108)
 - [NTIA/p2108-dotnet](https://github.com/NTIA/p2108-dotnet)